 What would trigger escalation of a particular request for numbers to the Commission?

-See Recommendation 2.
-A carrier should be able to go to the CRTC and explain why they need additional number resources for growth notwithstanding a utilization level in an Exchange Area of less than 75%.
+Carriers shall be deemed ineligible for additional geographic numbering resources for growth in an Exchange Area where the carrier’s Appendix B illustrates months to exhaust to be greater than 12 months.
+Carriers requiring additional geographic TNs that do not meet the Appendix B threshold may apply to the CRTC for an exception.

 What enforcement powers or tools may be appropriate for the CNA to use to scrutinize requests for numbering resources